OUR COMMITMENT TO YOU

 For information on how we process personal information through profiling and automated decision-making, please see our FAQ.

 · Provide our service to you: The reason we process your information for purposes A and B above is to perform the contract that you have with us.
-For instance, as you go about using our service to build meaningful connections, we use your information to maintain your account and your profile, make it viewable to other users and recommend other users to you and to otherwise provide our free and paid features.
+For instance, as you go about using our service to build meaningful connections, we use your information to maintain your account and your profile, make it viewable to other users and recommend other users to you and to otherwise provide our free and paid features to you and other users.

 · Legitimate interests: We process your information for purposes C, D and E above, based on our legitimate interest.
 For instance, we analyze users’ behavior on our services to continuously improve our offerings, we suggest offers we think might interest you and promote our own services, we process information to help keep our users safe and we process data where necessary to enforce our rights, assist law enforcement and enable us to defend ourselves in the event of a legal action.